 You can do this using the Bold Motivator app.
 Set the amount you want customers to spend and they will receive a custom message on the checkout screen letting them know how much more they have to spend to unlock free shipping.

 5. Extend discounts when people need them most

 If sales are a bit slow, trying giving your business a boost by running a sale or promotion.
 This is where it gets a bit tricky.
 You don't want to be seen as profiteering or taking advantage of the situation.
 There is a right and wrong way to run promotions during times like this:

 Image via: CTV

 In the first example Domino's is offering customers a great deal at a time when they really need it.
 Where in the second example, someone is trying to take advantage of the hand sanitizer shortage by jacking up the price.
 Domino's also announced a contactless delivery option so customers know they are taking every precaution.

 Product bundling is where you sell multiple items in a bundle.
 The customer spends more on the overall bundle but saves money in the long run by paying less for each item.
 Another type of bundle is a BOGO (buy one get one) offer.
-This is where customers buy one and get one free, or half off — or even buy two to get one free.
+This is where customers buy one and get one free or for a discount.
 There are many ways to configure a bundle or BOGO offer.

 Organic soap seller Asutra usually sells individual bars of soap for $8.99.
 By offering six bars for $31.99, the customer saves $21.95 while the still converting a bigger order.
 These kind of bundles are perfect for right now as people are trying to stock up on home essentials.